mindersec/minder/docs/docs/run_mediator_server/run_the_server.md

 ## Create encryption keys

-The default configuration expects these keys to be in a directory named `.ssh`, relative to where you run the `mediator-server` binary.
+The default configuration expects these keys to be in a directory named `.ssh`, relative to where you run the `minder-server` binary.
 Start by creating the `.ssh` directory.

 ```bash